 The one-bar or one-candle trailing stop loss is aggressive and effective when attempting to capture a sharp price move.
 I sometimes use it when trading price action strategies in high-momentum volatile markets when holding through a pullback could see profits erased quickly.
 I use it primarily for day trading and also for swing trading stocks on the daily chart.
-Yet it could also be used on virtually any time frame.
+Yet it could also be used on virtually any time frame or market.

-The goal is to get into a trade using price action, which tells us when the price is likely starting a bigger move.
+The goal is to get into a trade using price action, which tells us when the price is likely to start a bigger move.
 Then, the trailing stop loss captures a chunk of that move.

 This trailing stop loss doesn’t hold through any sort of pullback.
 If you have a hard time holding through a pullback, or end up bailing out of a trade when it pulls back more (or takes longer) than you expect, then this trailing stop loss method may be for you.

 This type of trailing stop loss, or any type of trailing stop loss, is not a requirement.
 You may opt to use a profit target instead, or another way of locking profit.
 This is just one option to consider when there is high momentum or you expect a lot of movement on a trade.